AndroidDevPlantClub/GardenGuruApp/README.md

 Issue cards

-[Add screenshot of your Project Board with the issues that you've been working on for this unit's milestone]
+[Project Board with the issues that you've been working on for this unit's milestone]
 <img width="1120" alt="image" src="https://github.com/user-attachments/assets/7a92a319-8a50-4852-9ff7-ec85f568a4e3">

-[Add screenshot of your Project Board with the issues that you're working on in the NEXT sprint.
+[Project Board with the issues that you're working on in the NEXT sprint.
 It should include issues for next unit with assigned owners.]
 <img width="1117" alt="image" src="https://github.com/user-attachments/assets/9dd27e1d-86b3-4f4d-9134-705fa5a89b34">

 Issues worked on this sprint: